New ISO 14001 Is Almost Here And It Is Tougher on Lifecycle

 3. Practical steps to audit raw materials and end of life impacts

-The previous version required organisations to consider a lifecycle perspective when determining environmental aspects.
+The current 2015 version in use requires organisations to consider a lifecycle perspective when determining environmental aspects.
 Many businesses interpreted this as a light touch review.

-Auditors are now expecting evidence based evaluation, not assumptions.
+Auditors will soon be expecting evidence based evaluation, not assumptions.

 Clause 6 Planning What It Now Demands